 Electrical contractors are typically skilled at designing, installing, and maintaining electrical systems on construction sites.
 However, they are not the same as an electrician, and the distinction is difficult to grasp for a layperson.
 It could be a company or a single person providing specialised electrical services on a construction site.
 They must not only design or work on electrical systems, but they must also ensure that all work is done safely, responsibly, and in an environmentally sustainable manner.
-The electrical contractor will schedule the work and begin construction once the design and budget have been approved.
+When the design and budget are approved, the electrical contractor will set a schedule and start building.
 The duty of an electrical contractor is explained in more detail in this article.

 When it comes to developing the electrical systems for a construction project, an electrical contractor is essential.
 The role they play is very important and somehow complex:

-- An electrical contractor’s responsibilities include producing a thorough plan prior to the start of construction.
-To remain successful in an increasingly competitive industry, formalised preconstruction planning is required.
+- An electrical contractor’s responsibilities include producing a thorough plan before the start of construction.
+Formalised preconstruction planning is necessary to be competitive in an increasingly competitive market.

 - They can only begin their task if they have acquired proper approval.
 Clearance from relevant authorities is a must.

-- It is their obligation to become familiar with the current structure of the building as well as the electrical layout or wiring.
+- They must become familiar with the current structure of the building as well as the electrical layout or wiring.
 They can only suggest new additions or alterations after they have completed this.

 - The plan and layout they propose must adhere to all applicable building codes and be compatible with the existing system.

 - They are also in charge of installing and maintaining electrical and electronic wiring systems, as well as equipment.